lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 Best Practice
 =============

-This section explains to users best practice in configuring an EnergyPlus model for an FMU.
+This section explains to users the best practice in configuring an EnergyPlus model for an FMU.

 To export EnergyPlus as an FMU, four objects have been added to the EnergyPlus data structure.
 These objects are: